 Related: The Best Coffee Thermoses

-I picked the Kalita Wave device for its consistent brew and the relative ease in learning how to use it.
+I picked the Kalita Wave device for its consistent brew and relatively easy learning curve.
 The Kalita Wave does require a specific proprietary filter but they are easily available online and at most independent coffee shops.
 If you're looking for something less formal, the Bodum Pour Over Coffee Maker is a good affordable pour-over coffee maker.

 What Are the Other Options?